2001–02 Miami Heat season

 The 2001–02 Miami Heat season was the 14th season for the Miami Heat in the National Basketball Association.
 During the off-season, the Heat re-acquired Chris Gatling from the Cleveland Cavaliers; Gatling previously played for the Heat during the second half of the 1995–96 season.
 The team also signed free agents Rod Strickland, LaPhonso Ellis, Kendall Gill, then later on signed Jim Jackson in December.

-After dealing with a kidney disorder, Alonzo Mourning returned for a full season.
-However, he was not able to play up to the same level, as the Heat struggled and lost 23 of their first 28 games of the regular season, including a 12-game losing streak between November and December.
-The team would recover from their awful start and play above .500 basketball for the remainder of the season, winning nine of their next twelve games.
-However, the Heat finished in sixth place in the Atlantic Division with a 36–46 record, missing the NBA playoffs for the first time since the 1994–95 season.
+Despite the addition of Strickland and Ellis, and with the return of Alonzo Mourning after dealing with a kidney disorder the previous season, the Heat struggled and lost 23 of their first 28 games of the regular season, which included a 12-game losing streak between November and December.
+The team soon recovered from their awful start, and played above .500 in winning percentage for the remainder of the season, winning nine of their next twelve games, and holding an 18–29 record at the All-Star break.
+However, the Heat finished in sixth place in the Atlantic Division with a 36–46 record, and failed to qualify for the NBA playoffs for the first time since the 1994–95 season.

-Eddie Jones averaged 18.3 points, 4.7 rebounds and 1.4 steals per game, while Mourning averaged 15.7 points, 8.4 rebounds and 2.5 blocks per game, and Jackson played a sixth man role off the bench, providing the team with 10.7 points and 5.3 rebounds per game.
+Eddie Jones averaged 18.3 points, 4.7 rebounds and 1.4 steals per game, and led the Heat with 149 three-point field goals, while Mourning averaged 15.7 points, 8.4 rebounds and 2.5 blocks per game, and Jackson played a sixth man role off the bench, providing the team with 10.7 points and 5.3 rebounds per game.
 In addition, Strickland contributed 10.4 points and 6.1 assists per game, while Brian Grant provided with 9.3 points and 8.0 rebounds per game, and second-year guard Eddie House contributed 8.0 points per game.
 Meanwhile, Ellis averaged 7.1 points and 4.3 rebounds per game, Gatling provided with 6.4 points and 3.8 rebounds per game, Gill contributed 5.7 points per game, and Anthony Carter provided with 4.3 points and 4.6 assists per game.